TuanAnh0108/Internal-Assessment/CriteriaA.md

 5. The vocabulary in the quiz is sorted by topic

-6. The vocabulary and its definition can be added by students
+6. The vocabulary and its definition can be added or deleted by students

 7. The student’s answers are hand-written and it can be displayed as image

+8. The vocabulary in the vocab list will be displayed into the flashcard window.

-8. The vocabulary in the list will be deleted if the students' answer is correct or the students know the word in the flashcard
+9. The vocabulary in the list will be deleted if the students know the words in the flashcard

-9. There are two versions of the program: one for teach and one for students.
+10. There are two versions of the program: one for teach and one for students.

-10. The programs have the log in system
+11. The programs have the log in system